Fortnite Chapter 2 season 2 challenges and where to find hatches at the Agency

 The first challenge for the week is to find Deadpool's shorts.

-Head to Midas' room from the game's lobby to find the shorts just laying around.
+Head to Midas' room from the game's lobby to find the shorts just lying around.

 The second challenge is to salute Deadpool's pants.
 You can find these hanging from a pole on a rooftop in Sweaty Sands.
 Drop in and salute them to unlock the X-Force style.